 The Ron Pickering Memorial Fund - Invites applications from young track and field athletes who are in education and may need financial help towards training or provision of equipment.
 Applicants must be aged between 15 and 23 years, medalists from their National Schools AA, AAA U17, & U20 or U23 Championships or in the top six of the appropriate UK ranking lists.

 Rugby League World Cup Funding - This grant is dedicated to where Rugby League takes place.
 It will invest in facilities and equipment that create environments that are accessible, welcoming and build a legacy of the 2021 tournament in local communities.
-For any queries, please contact RFL at email@example.com
+For any queries, please contact the RFL

 Seafarers UK - Seafarers UK offer funding to support projects in the UK that fund maritime youth organisations.
 For further information go to their website

 ScrewFix Foundation - They support projects that fix, maintain, improve and repair charitable and community facilities for those in need accross the UK.
 Grants of up to £5,000 are available.
 Applications can be made at any time and are reviewed on a quarterly basis.
 The review dates are in February, May, August and November.